Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 const call = client.call('default', callId); await call.join({ create: true });

-As soon as you use call.join() the connection for video & audio is setup.
+As soon as we use call.join() the connection for video & audio is setup.

-In production grade apps, you'd typically store the call instance in a state variable and take care of correctly disposing it.
+In production grade apps, we'd typically store the call instance in a state variable and take care of correctly disposing it.
 Read more in our Joining and Creating Calls guide.

 Rendering the UI

-Lastly, the UI is rendered by observing the call state through the call state hooks:
+Lastly, we render the UI by observing the call state through the call state hooks:

 tsx